kosmejdazuma-dot/Kosmejdazuma-dot/README.md

 ## Terms & Payment
 * Payment type: Group Funds or revenue split.
-* payment upfront: 40% upfront  60% after. (or your preferences)
+* Upfront rate: 40% upfront  60% after. (or your preferences)
-* req: Add me to a group on day1 so no late payment (so faster group funds).
+* Rule: Add me to a group on day1 so no late payment (so faster group funds).

 ## Contact
 * Discord: [rubiccube5x5]
-* Talent Hub: [Your Profile Link]